 - In 450 metres, you pass a dry stone wall on your right hand side with a lovely sixteenth century mansion house with varied window styles beyond it.
 Just past this house turn left on a tarmac lane, your direction 145 degrees.
 In 80 metres you go through a wooden swing gate (a wooden fieldgate and the entrance to Milton Wood on its right-hand side).
 In 150 metres go through a metal barrier, now alongside the river Wey, over and down to your right.

 - Keep ahead on an undulating earth and sandy path which in places goes over planks and duckboards and up earthen steps.
-Some 500 metres along this path, you go through another metal barrier.
-In 40 metres, and one metre before the start of a tarmac road and a housing estate, [!] follow the public footpath signpost right, your direction due south.
-In 75 metres go over a concrete bridge, with a WW2 brick pillbox to its left, and in 8 metres ignore a footpath to the left.
-In another 8 metres turn left under pylons, your direction 140°, with the river Wey on your right-hand side.
-In 30 metres you pass under more pylons and fork left, your direction 170°.
-In 40 metres continue to the left, your direction 100°back alongside the river Wey on your right.
+Some 500 metres along this path, which tends to be very muddy in winter, you go through another metal barrier.
+In 40 metres, and one metre before the start of a tarmac road and a housing estate, [!] follow the public footpath signpost right, downhill, your direction due south.
+In 75 metres go over a concrete bridge, with a WW2 brick pillbox to its left, and in 8 metres ignore the signposted footpath to the left.
+Keep ahead and in another 8 metres bear left with the path under pylons, your direction 140°, with the river Wey on your right-hand side.
+In 5 metres at a minor path fork keep left and in 30 metres you pass under more pylons.
+In a further 40 metres the path swings to the left and you are back beside the river Wey on your right.

 - In 120 metres you again go under pylons and again in 55 metres.
 In a further 120 metres your way merges with a tarmac path coming from the left and you continue ahead.
 In 150 metres cross a stream on a bridge.
 In a further 280 metres, you cross a bridge with scaffolding pole railings.
 In 5 metres go through a metal barrier across an entrance drive and straight on, passing offices on your right hand side, with the stream on your left hand side.